turingschool/curriculum/source/projects/binary_search_tree.markdown

 * find the total number of leaves on the tree
 * report the (maximum) height of the tree

+As the final challenge, add the ability to `delete` a value from the tree and repair the tree.

+Beyond your tests, data should come in and go out using files:

+* import data from a file with one value per line (values are unique within the input)
+* output a file, similar to the input file, with the values in ascending order

 ## Evaluation Rubric